A step toward a cure - Albert Lea Tribune

 “It’s amazing,” Irvine said of being able to have a Freeborn County walk.
 “It was a dream of mine to be able to honor Grandpa in some way.”

 The walk hit its fundraising goal of $60,000 each of the first two years.
-Irvine said the community has been very supportive of the walk, and area businesses — including each senior care facility — have been supportive sponsors of the walk.
+Irvine said the community has been very supportive of the walk, and area businesses have been supportive sponsors of the walk.
 As of Tuesday morning, this year’s walk had reached $14,230, or just under 25% of the $60,000 goal.
 People wishing to donate can go to act.alz.org and can find a local team to donate to if they so choose.

 “It’s important, even though we can’t all gather in person,” Irvine said of the walk’s mission.
 “Alzheimer’s hasn’t gone away. … It’s an awful disease that robs people of their memories.”